Minimax Confidence Intervals for the Sliced Wasserstein Distance: Estimating the Sliced Wasserstein Distance

-Though our primary interest is in the quantity $\calR_{nm}$ (due to its direct connection to confidence intervals) we begin by studying the rate $\calM_n$ to motivate our choices of families $\calO$.
+Though our primary interest is in $\calR_{nm}$ (due to its direct connection to confidence intervals) we begin by studying $\calM_n$ to motivate our choices of families~$\calO$.
 Inspired by \cite{bobkov2019}, in Section \ref{sec::minimax_distribution} we define a functional $\sj_{r,\delta}$, whose magnitude is related to the regularity of the supports of $P$ and $Q$, and whose finiteness implies improved rates of decay for $\calM_n$.
-Based on these considerations, we then study the minimax risk $\calR_{nm}$ over various families $\calO$ in Section \ref{sec::minimax_distance}.
+We then study the minimax risk $\calR_{nm}$ over various families~$\calO$ in Section \ref{sec::minimax_distance}.